 - that person has agreed to you providing their personal information to us; and

-If you are contacting us on behalf of another person, we will also collect some personal information about you, including your name, contact details and your relationship to the person being referred.
+If you are contacting the Department on behalf of another person, we will also collect some personal information about you, including your name, contact details and your relationship to the person being referred.

 What will we do with your personal information?

-We collect, hold, use and disclose personal information for purposes including:
+The Department will collect, hold, use and disclose personal information for reasons including:

-- providing information about, and supporting access to, relevant support and care services for older Australians;
+- providing information about, and supporting access to, relevant support and care services for senior Australians

-- compilation of data and statistical analysis for public health and safety; and
+- compilation of data and statistical analysis for public health and safety

 - complying with our legal obligations.

-We may share your information with Service providers such as an assessment worker, an aged care provider, a residential care facility which is managing your care, a hospital or a health professional.
+The Department may share your information with providers of Services such as an assessment worker, an aged care provider, a residential care facility which is managing your care, a hospital or a health professional.
 We may also share your information with your family member, friend or other person who is providing you with care (if they are authorised to receive your personal information).
 We may disclose your personal information to someone who is authorised to conduct your affairs if you become incapacitated.

-We will share relevant information with health services and/or government bodies in the event of a national or jurisdictional health disaster in order that an appropriate health response can be provided.
+The Department will share relevant information with health services and/or government bodies in the event of a national or jurisdictional health disaster so that an appropriate health response can be provided.

-We will only use your email address for the purpose for which you have provided it.
-We will not add you to any mailing lists without your prior consent.
-We will not use or disclose your email address for any other purpose without your consent, unless authorised or required by law.
+The Department will not add you to any mailing lists without your consent and will not use or disclose your email address for any other purpose without your consent, unless authorised or required by law.

-- it is a necessary part of an investigation following a complaint or incident; or
+- it is a necessary part of an investigation following a complaint or incident

-- there is a change of service provider to Healthdirect Australia, in which case we may disclose your personal information to a new similar service provider.
+- there is a change of website service provider, in which case we may disclose your personal information to a new similar service provider.

 When we disclose your personal information to third parties, we make all reasonable efforts to ensure we disclose only relevant information and that it is accurate, complete and up to date.